tauri-apps/tauri-docs/docs/distribution/windows.md

 ## i18n

-By default the Windows Installer is built using the `en-US` language. i18n (shorthand for internationalization) can be configured using the [tauri.bundle.windows.wix.language](/docs/api/config/#tauri.bundle.windows.wix.language) property, defining the languages Tauri should build a installer against.
-You can find the language names to use on the Language-Culture column [here](https://docs.microsoft.com/en-us/windows/win32/msi/localizing-the-error-and-actiontext-tables).
+By default the Windows Installer is built using the `en-US` language. i18n (shorthand for internationalization) can be configured using the [tauri.bundle.windows.wix.language] property, defining the languages Tauri should build a installer against.
+You can find the language names to use on the Language-Culture column [here][1].

 - Compiling an installer for a single language